studio24/mac-setup/dev-team.md

 git clone git@github.com:studio24/ssh-config.git ~/.ssh/ssh-config
 ```

-Create a `~/.ssh/config` file and add the following to it.
+Create a `~/.ssh/config` file and add the following to it:

 ```
 Host *